 The difficulty of getting cancer medicines in the right places and in the right quantities is just one of the many obstacles that slow cancer treatments.
-A new type of implant developed at Rice University solves both problems by transporting tiny "cellular machines" that produce and deliver continuous doses of anti-cancer chemicals that can completely remove ovarian tumors in mice in just one week.
+A new type of implant developed at Rice University solves both problems, carrying tiny “cellular machines” that produce and deliver continuous doses of anti-cancer chemicals, capable of completely removing ovarian tumors in mice in just one week.

-The researchers who created this intriguing new type of immunotherapeutic cancer therapy have dubbed them "drug factories," because once installed, they can produce the chemicals themselves needed to get rid of tumors.
-The implants are made up of tiny balls the size of a pinhead: they contain carefully selected cells encapsulated in a protective envelope.
+The researchers who created this intriguing new type of cancer immunotherapy have nicknamed them “drug factories,” because once set up, they can produce the chemicals needed to get rid of tumors on their own.
+The implants are made up of tiny balls the size of a pinhead: they contain carefully selected cells encapsulated in a protective shell.

 The research was published in the journal Science Advances.